seanap/Auto-M4B-Tool/README.md

 2. Auto Copy book to appropriate folder based on filetype
   * If book is already an m4b, then copy to `/untagged/Book1.m4b`
   * If book is mp3, then copy to `/mp3merge/Book1/*.mp3`
-3. Every 5 min my m4b-tool-automator script checks `/mp3merge` for new folders, when found creates a single chapterized M4b
+3. Every 5 min the `auto-m4b-tool.sh` script checks `/mp3merge` for new folders, when found creates a single chapterized M4b
 4. This newly created m4b file is saved to `/untagged`
 5. `/mp3merge/Book1` folder is moved to `/delete` and the contents of `/delete` is deleted
 6. Open mp3tag, all books that need processing will be loaded